MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction: Debate Results

 Table~\ref{tab:baseline comparison} reports domain-level and overall accuracy for three settings: prior baselines, single-model inference, and the \textsc{\modelname} self-debate framework.
 Relative to their single-model counterparts, all listed models improve under \textsc{\modelname}.
 Among single model runs, \texttt{GPT-o1} has the highest overall score at 86.27, closely followed by \texttt{GPT-4o}.
 In terms of by domain, \texttt{GPT-4o} leads \emph{Clothing} and \emph{Jewelry\&GA}, while \texttt{GPT-o1} leads \emph{Footwear} and \emph{Food} and achieves the best \emph{Overall} accuracy.
 The only exception is \emph{Home}, where the earlier \texttt{GPT-4V} baseline remains the top score at 89.93.
 Overall, the table shows that self-debate reliably boosts performance across models, with \texttt{GPT-4o} and \texttt{GPT-o1} providing the strongest domain and aggregate results under \textsc{\modelname}.
 To test the stability of the performance, we run the experiment three times and the result can be found in the Appendix~\ref{app:ave-stability}.

-We present the domain-level debate results in Figure~\ref{fig:Domain-Level Result}, highlighting performance differences among the MLLMs in various scenarios.
-In the same MLLM debate in Figures~\ref{fig:Domain-Level Result}(a), \ref{fig:Domain-Level Result}(b), \ref{fig:Domain-Level Result}(c), and and \ref{fig:Domain-Level Result}(f), we observe that the F1 score increases during the first one or two rounds.
-In particular, for \texttt{GPT-4o}, the debate results show a general improvement in the F1 score from 0.2\% to 3\% across all domains.
-However, after round two, the accuracy begins to decrease or fluctuate within a limited range, indicating that although the debate converges, additional rounds do not yield further improvements.
-Nonetheless, the inference performance after two to five rounds remains superior to that of a single agent.
+We present domain-level debate results in Figure~\ref{fig:Domain-Level Result}, highlighting performance differences among the MLLMs in various scenarios.
+In the same MLLM debate in Figures~\ref{fig:Domain-Level Result}(a), \ref{fig:Domain-Level Result}(b), \ref{fig:Domain-Level Result}(c), and \ref{fig:Domain-Level Result}(f), we observe that the F1 score increases during the first one or two rounds.
+In particular, for \texttt{GPT-4o}, the debate results show a general improvement in F1 score from 0.2\% to 3\% across all domains.
+However, after round two, the accuracy decreases or fluctuates within a limited range, indicating that although the debate converges, additional rounds do not yield further improvements.
+However, the inference performance after two to five rounds remains superior to that of a single agent.

-Similarly, for \texttt{Llama-3.2}, we observe an initial increase in performance after one round of debate, with improvements ranging from 0.12\% to 2.55\%.
+Similarly, we observe an initial increase in inference performance after one round of debate for \texttt{\llamaname}, with improvements ranging from 0.12\% to 2.55\%.
 However, this gain is accompanied by some noise and uncertainty, as evidenced by a 0.75\% decrease in the Home domain.
-Overall, Llama-3.2's improvement is more moderate compared to \texttt{GPT-4o}, and as the debate continues, its inference performance fluctuates within a limited range, mirroring \texttt{GPT-4o}'s behavior.
-For \texttt{Phi-3.5} and \texttt{Qwen-2.5-VL}, F1 improves after the first debate round, yet further rounds bring no additional gains and instead cause performance to fluctuate within a narrow range.
+Overall, \texttt{\llamaname}'s improvement is more moderate and stable compared to \texttt{GPT-4o}, and as the debate continues, its performance fluctuates within a limited range, mirroring \texttt{GPT-4o}'s behavior.
+On the other hand, for \texttt{\phiname} and \texttt{\Qwenname}, F1 improves after the first debate round, yet further rounds bring no additional gains and instead cause performance to fluctuate within a narrow and fixed range.